ClassicalMoser/eslint-plugin-import-boundaries/README.md

 - Cross-boundary with subpath: `Expected '@domain' but got '@domain/entities'`
 - Wrong relative for cross-boundary: `Expected '@domain' but got '../domain'`
-- Wrong boundary identifier for close same-boundary: `Expected './sibling' but got '@application/sibling'`
+- Wrong boundary path for close same-boundary: `Expected './sibling' but got '@application/sibling'`
 - Wrong relative for distant same-boundary: `Expected '@application/use-cases' but got '../../use-cases'`

 **Auto-fixable**: ✅ Yes - ESLint can automatically fix these to the correct path.